 Fundamentally, a gas card limits your ability to control costs.
 Let's look at three contributing factors that illustrate this problem.

-Employees control the gas card; you don't.
+3. Employees control the gas card; you don't.

-Many organizations regain some control by placing limits on daily, weekly, or monthly transactions.
-However, such limits still leave two problems: employees with high fuel costs may remain under-reimbursed—the very problem the fuel card was meant to solve—and employees with low fuel costs may unnecessarily spend up to the maximum by over-reporting business use.
+Employees control the fuel card and your costs based on how they report business use vs. personal use.
+Because a lot of companies rely on the honor system, business use may be over-reported.
+You can regain some control by placing limits on daily, weekly, or monthly transactions.
+However, such limits still leave two problems: employees with high fuel costs may remain under-reimbursed and employees with lower fuel costs may spend up to the maximum by over-reporting business use.

-Alternatives to fuel cards or reimbursements
+Alternatives to gas cards or fuel reimbursement

 If you currently provide a standard car allowance, adding a gas card or fuel reimbursement will require also adding a mileage tracker to substantiate business use.
 You suddenly will have a complicated vehicle reimbursement policy instead of the simple monthly allowance.
 How do you support employees in a cost-effective way?

 1. Pay for employees' gas with a non-taxable allowance.